Chattanooga Lookouts: History

 During owner Joe Engel's tenure, the Lookouts won four championships – three with the Southern Association and a fourth with the South Atlantic League.
 Engel led a charge to own the Lookouts privately, with the help of several hundred fans as shareholders from 1938 to 1942.
 In 1939, as a privately owned franchise under coach Kiki Cuyler, the Lookouts claimed a championship.
 In 1943, the Lookouts played at Montgomery, Alabama's Cramton Bowl as the Montgomery Rebels after the Washington Senators moved the Lookouts from Chattanooga to Montgomery, some 235 mi away, citing a decline in attendance.
 (The original Montgomery Rebels team had folded due to World War II in 1943 and would return to Montgomery in 1946 in the now-defunct Southeastern League.)
 The Lookouts managed to move back to Chattanooga in December of that year after Engel organized a letter-writing campaign aimed at Clark Griffith, the owner of the Senators at the time.

-The team, which plays in the Southern League, has been the Double-A affiliate of a major league ballclub since 1932.
+The team, which plays in the Southern League, has been the Double-A affiliate (or its equivalent) of a major league ballclub since 1932.
 From 1988 through 2008, the Lookouts were the Double-A affiliate of the Cincinnati Reds.
 For the 2009 through 2014 seasons, the Los Angeles Dodgers served as the parent club.
 In affiliating with the Twins in 2015, the Lookouts rekindled a relationship with the franchise that, as the 1901–1960 edition of the Washington Senators, spent the longest period as its parent team.
+For much of that earlier stint, the Lookouts were the Senators' top farm team despite being at a classification two steps below the majors.

 It was announced on September 25, 2018, that the Lookouts would resume their affiliation with the Reds.

 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Lookouts were organized into the Double-A South in which they continued as an affiliate of the Reds.
-In 2022, the Double-A South became known as the Southern League, the name historically used by the regional circuit prior to the 2021 reorganization.
+In 2022, their league retook an earlier name, the Southern League.

+On July 15, 2024, the team and local officials broke ground on the $115 million Erlanger Park in the South Broad Street area.
+The ballpark will be constructed on the site of the former U.S. Pipe/Wheland Foundry.
+The ballpark will be flanked by I-24 as it runs along Nickajack Lake.

 Television and radio

-All Chattanooga Lookouts games are televised on MiLB.TV.
+Chattanooga Lookouts games are televised on MiLB.TV.
 Since 2016, all games are broadcast on 96.1 The Legend.
 Larry Ward is the lead broadcaster.
 Lookouts games were broadcast on WDOD (1310 AM) until the 2011 season.
 From 2011 to 2015, games were broadcast on WALV-FM (105.1 FM, "ESPN Chattanooga").
-Currently, all Lookouts games are broadcast on WLND 98.1 The Lake starting with the 2019 season.
+Lookouts games have been broadcast on WLND 98.1 The Lake since the 2019 season.

+Mascot

+The Chattanooga Lookouts' mascot is Looie the Lookout.
+He is an anthropomorphized version of the team's logo.